Best & Cheapest Home Insurance Companies in Nevada (2026)

 It's free, simple and secure.

-Allstate and Travelers have the cheapest home insurance quotes in Nevada.
+State Farm and Allstate have the cheapest home insurance quotes in Nevada.

 Cost of home insurance in Nevada by company